-GENERAL PRINCIPLES FOR TENURE AND RECONTRACTING COLLEGE OF COMMUNICATION AND CREATIVE ARTS
+GENERAL PRINCIPLES FOR PROMOTION COLLEGE OF COMMUNICATION AND CREATIVE ARTS

-As specified by the TRMOA between Rowan University and the AFT, each program in the College of Communication and Creative Arts has established a set of standards for the evaluation of recontracting, tenure, and promotion portfolios.
+As specified by the memoranda of agreement between Rowan University and the AFT, each program in the College of Communication and Creative Arts has established a set of standards for the analysis of recontracting and tenure, promotion portfolios.
 The college codicil contained herein should be understood to represent overarching principles for all such documents and processes.